Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Numerical procedures for the construction of port-Hamiltonian realizations

-In the last section we have seen that the existence of a port-Hamiltonian realization for (\ref{GenSys}) reduces to the existence of a nonsingular matrix $\bT\in \bRnn$ or a positive definite matrix $\bQ=\bT^T\bT$ such that the matrix inequalities (\ref{lyain}) or (\ref{LMIcond}) hold.
-In this section we develop a constructive procedure to check these conditions.
-In our previous considerations the matrix $\bV$ that is used for basis change in the input space suffices to be invertible, but to implement the transformations in a numerical stable algorithms, we require $\bV$ to be real orthogonal.
+We develop here a constructive procedure to check these conditions.
+In our previous considerations the matrix $\bV$ that is used for a basis change in the input space need only be invertible, but to implement the transformations in a numerical stable manner, we will require in the following that $\bV$ be real orthogonal.

+{The procedures presented in the following three subsections follow from the procedures in \cite{WeiWS94}.
+The only extra result is an explicit formulation of the part of the matrix $\bT$ for dealing with the singularity of $\bD+\bD^\top$.
+We provide proofs for completeness.}